ZhongJinjun/DomainEA/README.md

 # tableB
 | id | name | mainFood | subFood | skill | taste | difficulty | time |
 | --- | --- | --- | --- | --- | --- | --- | --- |

+Description
+To ensure the quality of the dataset, the team cleaned and pre-processed the initial data, and built the precipitated knowledge into a knowledge graph and applied it to the practical aspects.
+The details of the work will be discussed in detail in a forthcoming paper by the team members.

+We present here a demo of the dataset.

+Due to the unpublished paper and the confidentiality of the project, we have only published a part of the data as a formal presentation.
+We have not yet published the user review data in the dataset.
+The complete dataset and the construction method will be fully disclosed after the publication of the paper.

+This team is from the Data Science and Knowledge Engineering Laboratory of Zhengzhou University of Light Industry.